Discover How to Propagate Aloe Vera from Pups easily and How to Force it to Grow More Pups in this informative post.

 So, what could be the best option?
-Multiply the plant by planting the pups that it grows around it.
-It saves time, just take a moment, and you can have the exact copy of the parent plant in separate pots.
+Simple!
+Multiply the plant by planting the pups that grow around it.
+It saves time–just take a moment, and you can have the exact copy of the parent plant in separate pots.

 Propagating Aloe Vera from Pups

 Step 1: Removing Pups from the Mother Plant

 The most important part of the process is to remove the pups from the parent pot in which they are growing.
 The best aspect is you don’t have to wait too long, as the pups are all ready to get separated from the pot as early as they grow a few sets of strong leaves.

 A mature aloe plant produces pups near its base, which you can easily remove to grow new plants.